Chimediin Saikhanbileg: Chief Cabinet Secretary (2012–2014)

-He is credited as having reduced the budget expenditures by MNT 2 trillion consecutively for 2 years.
-Collaborating with the Bank of Mongolia, he implemented "Good" programs with the intent to protect low-income segments of the population and support the middle class.
-Also, as a result of implementing the VAT registration system reform, cash transactions were drastically reduced and the number of cash and cashless transaction machines were increased by a factor of 4 in just the first year.
-Compared with economic performance of 2008–2009, when the country was under the same grave economic conditions and had shrunk by 1.3%, the economy under Saikhanbileg's management grew modestly by 1.3%, under the prevalently same tough economic circumstances.
+He is credited with reducing budget expenditures by MNT 2 trillion consecutively over 2 years.
+Collaborating with the Bank of Mongolia, he implemented "Good" programs to protect low-income segments of the population and support the middle class.
+Also, as a result of implementing the VAT registration system reform, cash transactions were drastically reduced, and the number of cash and cashless transaction machines increased by a factor of 4 in the first year alone.
+Compared with the economic performance of 2008–2009, when the country was under the same grave economic conditions and had shrunk by 1.3%, the economy under Saikhanbileg's management grew modestly by 1.3%, under the same tough economic circumstances.

 Saikhanbileg, as Prime Minister, worked to attract foreign investment to Mongolia.
-He visited the main capital markets: London, New York, Dubai, Hong Kong, Tokyo, and Singapore, met with the leaders, businesses, and investors from those countries, organized Investment conferences in each country he visited, presented Mongolian markets and mega projects and invited them to invest.
+He visited the main capital markets: London, New York, Dubai, Hong Kong, Tokyo, and Singapore; met with the leaders, businesses, and investors from those countries; organized Investment conferences in each country he visited; presented Mongolian markets and mega projects; and invited them to invest.
 He also visited prominent television studios such as CNBC, CNN, Bloomberg, BBC, and CCTV for live programs to speak about the political environment surrounding the Mongolian economy and investment.
-He met with the World Bank, IMF, IFC, Credit Suisse, EBRD, ADB and ING, and their executives, and came up with specific solutions for investment and co-operation in Mongolia.
+He met with the World Bank, IMF, IFC, Credit Suisse, EBRD, ADB, and ING, and their executives, and came up with specific solutions for investment and co-operation in Mongolia.